 You will see almost every guest wearing some type of lanyard to carry the Key to the World cards provided to each family member.
-This opens your cabin door, needed for making room charges, taking photos, etc. I was in charge of mine and the girls that I carried around in my Coach ID Holder – dating back to my days planning corporate meetings.
-It’s much more chic than a plastic version but you can find alternative options here or Disney options here.
+This opens your cabin door, needed for making room charges, taking photos, etc. I was in charge of mine and the girls that I carried around in my here.

 Decorating Cabin Doors

 Many guests decorate their cabin doors for the kids.
-I wasn’t sure how elaborate this would be but we saw everything from custom Disney Cruise door magnets to personalized fish extenders.
+I wasn’t sure how elaborate this would be but we saw everything from personalized fish extenders.
 Never did figure out what that was about but we kept things simple and had the girls make a few signs before the trip.

 I brought magnets as the cabin doors are made of steel, but these weren’t secure the artwork so luckily we had tape with us too.
 Would have preferred to double sided tape but we made it work.

 Travel Tip: There will be plenty of time in the kids club to create signs for your cabin door too.
 It also helps kids easily identify which cabin is yours should they forget the actual number.

 Other Things to Pack for a Disney Cruise